-Media claims like “climate change causes/contributes to hurricanes/floods/droughts/whatever” contradict actual observations.
-Such claims are lies loosely based on ignorance of self-appointed “climate scientists.”
+Media claims like “climate change causes or contributes to hurricanes/floods/droughts/whatever” contradict actual observations.
+Such claims are lies loosely based on the ignorance of self-appointed “climate scientists.”
 Some of their fallacies are: confusion between exergy and energy, between relative and absolute humidity, failure to use moving average, and accepting artifacts of incorrect computer models as scientific results.

-Previous paragraph addresses the essence of such claims.
-Obviously, such claims are also formally incorrect: “climate change” cannot cause weather events by definition; other way around – statistically significant change in weather averages indicate climate change.
+The previous paragraph addresses the essence of such claims.
+Obviously, such claims are also formally incorrect: “climate change” cannot cause weather events by definition; on the contrary – statistically significant change in weather averages indicate climate change.

-It is well known that Sun is very unusual star, exhibiting much less variation than known similar stars.
-If Sun starts behaving even slightly more like other stars, even for few decades (a period that might be not reflected in the geological record), the impact on Earth would be catastrophic for humanity.
-Solar variation is amplified by positive feedback in the Earth atmosphere.
+It is well known that the Sun is a very unusual star, exhibiting much less variation than known similar stars.
+If the Sun starts behaving even slightly more like other stars, even for a few decades (a period that might be not reflected in the geological record), the impact on Earth would be catastrophic for humanity.
+Solar variation is amplified by positive feedback in the Earth’s atmosphere.

 Existing uncertainties do not change the above conclusions.
 Some of the uncertainties are inherent in the subject, but many uncertainties are caused by the pseudo-science practiced by climate alarmists: making conclusions based on statistically insignificant observations, declaring trends based on variations that are below error margins of the respective measurements, relying on computer models that contradict principles of the information theory, forging forecasts for unreasonably long time periods, etc.

 Life on Earth can exist in all conditions at which salt water remains liquid.
 This is usually -4˚C to 100˚C (25˚F to 212˚F).
-Nowhere on the Earth surface the temperature approaches the higher boundary, but in a large part of the Northern Hemisphere the temperature drops below lower boundary.
-(Simple life forms can survive outside of these boundaries, and warm-blooded animals can live in below freezing conditions maintaining their body temperature through metabolism, to be accurate).
+Nowhere on the Earth’s surface does the temperature approach the higher boundary, but in a large part of the Northern Hemisphere the temperature drops below the lower boundary.
+(Simple life forms can survive outside of these boundaries and warm-blooded animals can live in below freezing conditions maintaining their body temperature through metabolism, to be accurate).
 On planet Earth, warmer is usually better.